arnau/seachess/corpus/notes/bulletin_report_2023.md

 ## Sources

 My regular sources are where I find most of my readings.
-These are the top 10 sources and the total resources I found thanks to them.
+These are the top 10 sources and the total items I found thanks to them.
 Note that the empty source signals either an ad-hoc source like following a link from another item.

 | source         | 2023 | 2022 | 2021 | 2020 |
 | -------------- | ---: | ---: | ---: | ---: |